 Between travel, family gathering, and extra responsibilities, it can be tough to get the sleep you need during the holiday season.
-Here’s some tips to get back on track for healthy sleep after the holidays so that you can start your year strong and at your best:
+Here are some tips to get back on track for healthy sleep after the holidays so that you can start your year strong and at your best.

-3. Establish a bedtime routine, including stopping screen use at least 1 hour before bedtime.
-The American Heart Association lists several possibilities to help you relax: Making the next day’s to-do list, meditation, journaling, reading, and avoiding bright screens.
+- Establish a bedtime routine, including stopping screen use at least 1 hour before bedtime.
+The American Heart Association lists several possibilities to help you relax and get ready for healthy sleep: Making the next day’s to-do list, meditation, journaling, reading, and avoiding bright screens.
 Others recommend a warm bath or listening to music.
 Put together a routine that works for you.

-4. Cut caffeine.
-It’s no secret that caffeine impacts sleep, and while this is different for different people, caffeine close to bedtime can make it difficult to get the good quality sleep that you need.
+- Cut caffeine.
+It’s no secret that caffeine impacts sleep, and while this is different for different people, caffeine close to bedtime can make it difficult to get the good quality of healthy sleep that you need.

 - Charge your device somewhere other than your bedroom

 - Use an app like flux or a red filter app to reduce blue light

 - Set an alarm to remind you to go to bed.